 Hot and cold

 Keeping the joint supply can depend to a large degree on alternative treatment.
 A long hot bath will help to relax the joint and ease any stiffness that is there.
 Even something such as an electric blanket can help with the pain.
 A moist heat pad will be suitable for use at night.
-In contrast, cold treatments will also give a lot of benefit.
+In contrast, cold treatments will also give a lot of benefits.
 This tends to be when it comes to reducing inflammation and getting rid of any swelling.
 There is no need to buy anything here as you could wrap a pack of frozen vegetables in a towel and place it on the area that is giving pain.
 If this does not work as well as you would like it to, then a knee pain specialist can give you other ideas.

-Acupuncture is a long standing treatment from China and it is recommended for pain relief, although there could be a knee pain doctor who will not be too sure as to whether or not they think you should try this.
+Acupuncture is a long-standing treatment from China and it is recommended for pain relief, although there could be a knee pain doctor who will not be too sure as to whether or not they think you should try this.
 It is however no good if you are not comfortable with having needles inserted into the body.
 The logic behind this is that there will be balance restored to the body.
-As it is used to deal with more than 100 conditions, there are many people who are benefitting from this form of complimentary treatment.
+As it is used to deal with more than 100 conditions, there are many people who are benefitting from this form of complementary treatment.
 There are many people who are fully trained in this practice, so it should be easy to find someone who can help to ease your arthritic knee pain.

 Another treatment that is not entirely medical is meditation.
 It has been thoroughly researched and results show that those suffering from arthritis benefitted a great deal.
 The reasoning behind this lies in your stress levels.
 Once the stress level is reduced, inflammation is not as severe and as this subsides, the pain level falls, and your knee pain specialist should be happy with the results.
 Diet is very important and while it is not often that you hear fats are needed, omega 3 fatty acids are very important.
 Stiffness in the joints has been shown to be greatly reduced when fish oils are taken.

 There is a lot of omega 3 found there, and they can take away pain as well as aid movements.
 GLA is also helpful.
-This is gamma-linolenic acid and is a plant based substance.
+This is gamma-linolenic acid and is a plant-based substance.
 It is often found in hemp, evening primrose, borage and blackcurrants.
 Although natural, it will be best to speak to your knee pain doctor before you start taking them as a supplement.

 As well as adding a lot of flavour to food, turmeric is a great source of curcumin.
 It acts as an anti-inflammatory and animal testing has shown that there is a reduction in joint inflammation.
 Before saying that it is an ideal solution, there does need to be more research carried out, but as there is no danger, it is well worth adding it to meals unless your knee pain specialist thinks there is a reason that you should not do so.